 Q&A with Jourdan Day

-Jourdan is an associate in the firm’s Labor and Employment Department, practicing in a wide variety of labor and employment law areas.
+Jourdan is in the firm’s Labor and Employment Department, practicing in a wide variety of labor and employment law areas.
 She has experience defending discrimination and retaliation charges filed with the Equal Employment Opportunity Commission and the Ohio Civil Rights Commission.

 Describe a pivotal moment that influenced your career path.